Row of identical white doors stretching to infinity — is the template economy destroying brand identity on the web

 The Template Economy: How Web Design Became a Commodity

-By 2026, template platforms power an estimated 68 percent of all commercial websites.
-That statistic is celebrated as democratization, but it carries a cost that rarely appears in the marketing copy: when 68 percent of websites draw from the same pool of layout patterns, typography pairings, and interaction models, the web becomes a place where competitors' sites look identical and brand identity dissolves into platform identity.
+According to W3Techs, WordPress alone powers 42.5% of all websites as of April 2026, and when combined with Shopify, Wix, and Squarespace, template-driven platforms account for the majority of the commercial web.
+That dominance is celebrated as democratization, but it carries a cost that rarely appears in the marketing copy: when the majority of websites draw from the same pool of layout patterns, typography pairings, and interaction models, the web becomes a place where competitors' sites look identical and brand identity dissolves into platform identity.

 The Visual Homogeneity Crisis: When Every Brand Looks the Same